 A relatively short story narrated by an elementary-school boy being raised by a divorced mother in Hokkaido in the early 1990s.
 The period of time covered is about one year, and during that time the mother has an unsuccessful engagement, her own mother dies, and her father falls ill, compelling her to drive regularly back to her hometown to take care of him.
 (The significance of the title comes from the speed at which the boy's mother covers the distance.)
 The appeal of the story comes from the way the boy becomes in some respects able to appreciate his mother as an individual, this recognition reflecting his own increased maturity.
 Nagashima's unsentimental approach to the problem of what constitutes family life in contemporary Japan is refreshing, and as long as one does not look for much depth, his dry, objective touch is deftly applied.

 The perceived "lightness" of the story did not sit well with some of the selection-committee members, with Ishihara Shintarō and Miyamoto Teru being especially sharp in their criticism.
-Somewhat surprisingly in view of the caustic comments he made about Nagashima in the last Akutagawa Prize competition, Murakami Ryū voiced strong support for "Mom, Flooring It," claiming that it was a novel that society "needed."
+Somewhat surprisingly in view of the caustic comments he made about Nagashima in the last Akutagawa Prize competition, Murakami Ryū voiced strong support for "Mom, Pedal to the Metal," claiming that it was a novel that society "needed."
 As with other writers, Murakami appears to consider his own writing the best model for producing good literature.
 Strong support for Nagashima also came from Kuroi Senji and Kōno Taeko, with concurring opinions from Ikezawa Natsuki, Hino Keizō, and committee newcomer Takagi Nobuko.
 Furui Yoshikichi and Miura Tetsuo supported works by other authors.

 Pāku raifu (Park Life) by Yoshida Shūichi